Fuel Tech Experts

 Turbo Carbon Removal:

-It is equally important to address the cause and any remedial work or treatments.
-It’s pointless tackling the carbon on the turbo directly without ensuring the fuel system runs efficiently because the chances are high that the turbo will just accumulate more carbon immediately after cleaning if the fuel system isn’t clean and operating correctly.
+Addressing the cause and any remedial work or treatments is equally important.
+It’s pointless tackling the carbon on the turbo directly without ensuring the fuel system runs efficiently because the chances are high that the turbo will accumulate more carbon immediately after cleaning if the fuel system isn’t clean and operating correctly.
 I repeatedly hear of garages replacing turbos only for the same problem to reoccur shortly after with the newly replaced unit.
 This may be profitable for the garage but not cost-effective or convenient for the customer.

-Therefore, when looking to resolve this issue, you first need to make sure the fuel system is clean and operating correctly.
-There are a variety of products on the market that will achieve this.
+Therefore, to resolve this issue, you first need to ensure the fuel system is clean and operating correctly.
+Various products on the market can achieve this.

 Forget the cheap cleaners, as these rely on the principle of natural cleaning through carbon scavenging.
 To learn more about that, read our article “EGR cleaning and EGR Cleaners.”
 These products clean the fuel system and improve the quality of the combustion process, resulting in cleaner exhaust gases.
 These cleaner exhaust gases, combined with heat, can naturally scavenge and clean the carbon from all post-combustion areas, including the turbo.
 This is somewhat effective, but you achieve the same results from a high-quality fuel system cleaner.

-If a fuel system cleaner doesn’t fully resolve the problem, you could try a dedicated turbo cleaner.
+You could try a dedicated turbo cleaner if a fuel system cleaner doesn’t fully resolve the problem.
 Again, many products are available, but most share a common flaw – they are post-post-combustion catalysts that only address post-combustion carbon, leaving the fuel system alone.

-The best solution is a chemistry that combines modern high-strength detergents to ensure the fuel system is clean AND fuel-borne catalyst technology to remove and burn off post-combustion carbons.
+The best solution is a chemistry that combines modern high-strength detergents to ensure the fuel system is clean AND fuel-borne catalyst technology to remove and burn off post-combustion carbons, such as Oilsyn CarbonCode DPF and Turbo Dr or Archoil AR6400-D MAX.

-For this, we recommend the Oilsyn DPF & Turbo Dr as it uses various detergents and fuel-borne catalyst technology that survives the combustion process and is still active post combustion to provide the best chance of removing deposits.
-If this doesn’t work, no other fuel-based turbo cleaner will make a difference.
+Products that utilize multiple detergents and fuel-borne catalysts that survive the combustion process and are still active post-combustion provide the best chance of removing deposits.
+If these don’t work, no other fuel-based turbo cleaner will make a difference.

-This approach works 8/10 times, which is the highest success rate we have seen by far.
+This approach works about seven times out of ten, which is the highest success rate we have seen.
 Also, remember that heat is your friend, and occasionally dropping a gear or two to increase temperatures will assist the cleaning process.

-If unsuccessful, then the only option (other than cleaning the turbo in situ or removing it) is to try an aerosol-based cleaner sprayed into the air intake.
+If unsuccessful, the only option (besides cleaning the turbo in situ or removing it) is to try an aerosol-based cleaner sprayed into the air intake.
 The good ones contain a blend of chemicals, some of which survive the combustion process and reach the turbo.
 They are best used when the engine is cold as more product will reach the turbo.

 Only turbos severely seized with a combination of solidified fuel and oil-based carbonaceous deposits may not respond to these treatments.
-If unsuccessful, the only solution is to remove the turbo for manual cleaning.
+In these cases, the only solution is to remove the turbo for manual cleaning.

-Carrying out the below will provide the best possible chance of preventing deposit build-up and potential malfunction of the turbocharger.
+Carrying out the below will provide the best possible chance of preventing deposit build-up and potential turbocharger malfunction.

-2. Use the best quality oil possible or at the very least fortify it with an additive such as Archoil AR9200 or AR9400.
+2. Use the best quality oil possible or, at the very least, fortify it with an additive such as Oilsyn Velosyn, Archoil AR9200, or AR9400.
 Not only will this protect the turbo against wear, but it will keep the crankcase clean, maintain engine compression (this reduces oil bypassing the piston rings), and help prevent adhesion within the intake system, turbo, and EGR even if it does bypass the rings or crankcase breather system.

 4. Occasionally drop down a gear or two to increase the revs and thus increase the temperature.
 Heat is your best friend when it comes to removing carbon.
 This is also important when using any fuel additives as it will enhance the efficacy of the cleaning chemistry.

-Many oils, costly fully synthetic oils with low SAP or ash content designed for DPF-equipped vehicles, do not have sufficient quality or enough additive strength to keep the turbo well lubricated for the extended oil drain cycles that we now see.
+Many fully synthetic oils with low SAP or ash content designed for DPF-equipped vehicles do not have sufficient quality or additive strength to keep the turbo well lubricated for the extended oil drain cycles.
 Some are supposedly designed to last up to and beyond 20,000 miles.
-However, from our experience and oil analysis, we find that these oils begin to struggle long before that mileage is reached.
+However, from our experience and oil analysis, these oils struggle long before that mileage is reached.

 Oilsyn and Archoil products can be purchased from http://www.powerenhancer.co.uk